Small-Group Learning, with Application to Neural Architecture Search: Abstract

 \section{Abstract}

-Small-group learning is a broadly used methodology in human learning and shows great effectiveness in improving learning outcomes: a small group of students work together towards the same learning objective, where they express their understanding of a topic to their peers, compare their ideas, and help each other to trouble-shoot problems.
-We are interested in investigating whether this powerful learning technique can be borrowed from humans to improve the learning abilities of machines.
-We propose a novel learning approach called small-group learning (SGL).
-In our approach, each learner uses its intermediately trained model to generate a pseudo-labeled dataset and re-trains its model using pseudo-labeled datasets generated by other learners.
-We propose a multi-level optimization framework to formulate SGL which involves three learning stages: learners train their network weights independently; learners train their network weights collaboratively via mutual pseudo-labeling; learners improve their architectures by minimizing validation losses.
-We develop an efficient algorithm to solve the SGL problem.
-We apply our approach to neural architecture search and achieve significant improvement on CIFAR-100, CIFAR-10, and ImageNet.
+In human learning, an effective learning methodology is small-group learning: a small group of students work together towards the same learning objective, where they express their understanding of a topic to their peers, compare their ideas, and help each other to trouble-shoot problems.
+In this paper, we aim to investigate whether this human learning method can be borrowed to train better machine learning models, by developing a novel ML framework -- small-group learning (SGL).
+In our framework, a group of learners (ML models) with different model architectures collaboratively help each other to learn by leveraging their complementary advantages.
+Specifically, each learner uses its intermediately trained model to generate a pseudo-labeled dataset and re-trains its model using pseudo-labeled datasets generated by other learners.
+SGL is formulated as a multi-level optimization framework consisting of three learning stages: each learner trains a model independently and uses this model to perform pseudo-labeling; each learner trains another model using datasets pseudo-labeled by other learners; learners improve their architectures by minimizing validation losses.
+An efficient algorithm is developed to solve the multi-level optimization problem.
+We apply SGL for neural architecture search.
+Results on CIFAR-100, CIFAR-10, and ImageNet demonstrate the effectiveness of our method.